 - Permission: A permission grants another user the ability to deploy.
 Even though they can deploy, you remain the owner and are responsible for paying the bill.

 When you run

-git push gigalixir master, our git server receives your source code and kicks off a build using a pre-receive hook.
+git push gigalixir, our git server receives your source code and kicks off a build using a pre-receive hook.
 We build your app in an isolated docker container which ultimately produces a slug which we store for later.
 The buildpacks used are defined in your

 By default, the buildpacks we use include

 - If you want, you can configure this buildpack.

 - This is only included if you have an assets folder present.

 - To run mix release or mix distillery.release

 - This is only run if you have a rel/config.exs file present.